KL0010/POS_IMS/README.md

 Authentication and Authorisation component and DatabaseSeeder.cs  will be available after 7/7/2024.

 <br/><br />
-<b>Note: Receipts table will in add in final phase of POS construstion.</b>
+<b>Note: Receipts table to Sales relationship will be added in final phase of POS construstion.</b>